reelyactive/barnacles-postgres/README.md

     npm run import-raddec-csv filename.csv

 Change `filename.csv` to the name/path of the source file.
+The CSV file must use the comma as a separator and the first row must specify the property names, which include the following:
+- transmitterId
+- transmitterIdType (optional)
+- receiverId
+- receiverIdType (optional)
+- rssi
+- timestamp

 Contributing